The Best Veal Meatballs {Recipe}

 Why is Veal Pink?

-Veal is pink or “rosé” in color due to the diet of nutrient-rich milk feed and iron levels of the calf.
+Veal is pink or “rosé” in color due to the diet of nutrient-rich milk feed and the iron levels of the calf.
 The more iron, the redder the meat.

 Is Veal Easy to Cook?